-Property rights - Country rankings:
+Property rights index (0-100), 2022 - Country rankings:

 Measure: points; Source: The Heritage Foundation

 Definition: The property rights index measures the degree to which a country’s laws protect private property rights and the degree to which its government enforces those laws.
 It also assesses the likelihood that private property will be expropriated and analyzes the independence of the judiciary, the existence of corruption within the judiciary, and the ability of individuals and businesses to enforce contracts.
 Higher index values denote more certain legal protection of property.